 Parents are urged to make student's dental, medical and/or other appointments after school hours.
 If it becomes necessary for a student to check out during the day, parents are asked to report to the office to sign the student out.
 Office personnel will call the student from class.
 Students must have a parent or guardian permission before early checkout will be permitted.
 No student will be allowed to check himself out, walk home, or leave the school campus with a friend or relative without a confirmed parental permission.
-Individuals checking out a student must present a photo ID and have their name on file as being permitted to check out that student.
+Individuals checking out a student must present a <a href="mailto:photo